The amount of hydrographic data is increasing

 In addition, port structures have to be inspected for defects to ensure safety and to optimize operations of the port.
 Often the port areas and seaways are scanned repeatedly to learn the optimal cycle for maintenance procedures.
 Accumulation varies a lot between different areas of the port, and some structures face more stress from the environment or traffic than others.
 The comparison of datasets over time reveals those differences which is valuable information for planning of maintenance.

-Online 3D software for visualizing, sharing, and utilizing of the hydrographic data
+Online 3D platform for visualizing, sharing, and utilizing of the hydrographic data